Professor Patricia McGettigan

 ORCID iD: 0000-0002-9757-9754

-She is Deputy Chair of the Medical Schools Council’s national Prescribing Safety Assessment Standard Setting Group and an External Examiner for pharmacology at University College Cork, Ireland.
+She is Deputy Chair of the Medical Schools Council’s national Prescribing Safety Assessment Standard Setting Group and an External Examiner for Pharmacology at University College Cork, Ireland.
 In her clinical role, based at Barts Health Royal London Hospital, she cares for cardiology in-patients and provides specialist HIV-cardiovascular risk management for out-patients.

 She is a Fellow of the Royal College of Physicians in Ireland, the Royal Australasian College of Physicians and the British Pharmacological Society and a Senior Fellow of the Higher Education Academy.
 Active in both national and European medicines regulation, she is a Member of the UK’s Commission on Human Medicines Pharmacovigilance Expert Advisory Group and is appointed by the European Commission to the Pharmacovigilance and Risk Management Committee of the European Medicines Agency.